satya-arjunan/visocyteold/Documentation/release/Visocyte-5.5.0.md

 ## AMReX particles reader

-ParaView now supports reading particle data from AMReX plotfiles.
+Visocyte now supports reading particle data from AMReX plotfiles.
 The reader supports both single plotfile or multiple plotfiles that form a time series.

 ## JSON based new meta file format for series added